 While an accident might seem like the quickest way to raise your car insurance premiums, there are a few other factors that could make an even bigger impact on your auto insurance rates.
 Some are beyond your control, but others, like driving uninsured, having bad credit, or getting behind the wheel while under the influence, are also ways to involuntarily raise your car insurance premiums.
 In fact, with many insurance companies, some bad decisions may even cost you your auto insurance coverage altogether.

 1. Driving Under the Influence

-In addition, in order to get certified for insurance after a DUI, you need to file an SR-22, FR-44, or FR-19 form, depending on your zip code (i.e., the state you live in).
-The most common of the three, an SR-22, provides proof that you carry the state-mandated minimum amount of car insurance.
+In addition, in order to get certified for insurance after a DUI, you need to file a SR-22, FR-44, or FR-19 form, depending on your zip code (i.e., the state you live in).
+The most common of the three, the SR-22, provides proof that you carry the state-mandated minimum amount of car insurance.
 And while a car insurance company can file this for you, it is not free.